-Our autism hub contains over 40 pages about living with autism, caring for those with autism, and the important facts you should know.
+Our autism section contains information about living with autism, caring for those with autism, and the important facts you should know.
 Find out where local support groups are, and how we can all help to raise awareness of this condition.

 In this section we offer you advice on the ways in which you can speak up about the support which you receive.
 This might involve making a complaint, but could involve giving positive feedback to the people who are supporting you.